chrisfonte/stream-metadata-monitor/README.md

 ## Advanced Usage

 - The script is modular and can be extended for integration with other tools.
-- The JSON file for each stream contains the current metadata and the last 10 events in `history`.
+- The JSON file for each stream contains the current metadata and the last 10 events in `metadata.history`.
 - Ad events are logged and displayed just like songs.
+- Audio properties are always available under `stream.audio_properties` and persist across restarts.

 ## Troubleshooting
 - If you see no metadata, try a different stream URL.